-- (Playtest Note: These are initial costs that will very likely be tweaked!) - Deal Static or Dissonance = 1:1 each - Remove Static or Dissonance = 1:1 each - Restore lost Harmony or Pulse = 3:1 each (Special circumstances must apply for this to be an option) - Add a point to a non-depleted Team Resource = 1:1 each - Restore a depleted Team Resource to 1 = 3:1 once - Prevent Pending Collateral Damage = 3:1 each - Add minor additional narrative statement 1:1 each - (Coach) Activate Threat Waves 1:1 each - (Coach) Activate Threat Storms 4:1 each (Note: conversion needs playtesting)
+- (Playtest Note: These are initial costs that will very likely be tweaked!) - Deal Static or Dissonance = 1:1 each - Remove accrued/pending Static or Dissonance = 1:1 each

+- Restore lost Harmony or Pulse = 3:1 each (Special circumstances must apply for this to be an option) - Add a point to a non-depleted Team Resource = 1:1 each - Restore a depleted Team Resource to 1 = 3:1 once - Restore Location Structure = 2:1 each - Add minor additional narrative statement 1:1 each - (Coach) Activate Threat Waves 1:1 each - (Coach) Activate Threat Storms 4:1 each (Note: conversion needs playtesting)

 In each of the above cases, you must be able to narrate how this acquisition is coming into play.
 Coach is the final arbiter on whether a purchase makes sense in the context of the situation.
+Not all options will be available in all situations - for example, it wouldn't make sense for you to be able to restore structural integrity in a conflict where all you did was play space-basketball as a team-building exercise.